-The College's cash and cash equivalents are considered to be cash on hand, demand deposits, short-term investments with original maturities of three months or less from the date of acquisition, and amounts invested with the Utah Public Treasurers' Investment Fund.
+The College's cash and cash equivalents are considered to be cash on hand, demand deposits, shortterm investments with original maturities of three months or less from the date of acquisition, and amounts invested with the Utah Public Treasurers' Investment Fund.

-Cash and investment management at the College is administered in accordance with the State of Utah Money Management Act (Utah Code, Title 51, Chapter 7).
+Cash and investments at the College are administered in accordance with the State of Utah Money Management Act (Utah Code, Title 51, Chapter 7).